 This also explains why so many people lose weight only to gain it right back because the bad bacteria are still present in your gut.
 The bad bacteria remember when you were fat, and they want to continue to live, so they trigger cravings for the foods that feed them.

-In addition to the steps I outline above, here are a few more ways to set up your gut for weight loss:
+In addition to the steps I outline above, here are 15 more ways to set up your gut for weight loss:

 - Sweat every day.
 Your gut bacteria operate best when you exercise regularly.
 That’s because regular exercise promotes biodiversity of your gut flora.
 Research shows that exercise actually increases the good bacteria in your gut!